 Note: If you have any problems installing StarWright, please first try disabling your virus scanner.

 Since StarWright is downloaded so infrequently, some anti-virus programs might incorrectly prevent it from installing.

 The goal of the game is to destroy enemy ships, collect their bounties, and use the money to repair and expand your own ship.

-There is no goal to the game yet.
-The only mode of play currently is the "Sandbox Editor", where you can design new ships or fight against already-designed ships.
-The sandbox editor also supports multiplayer.
+There is also the "Sandbox Editor", where you can design new ships or fight against already-designed ships without

 The game has no in-game tutorial of any sort, so here's a little manual to get you started:

 - The gameplay controls of StarWright are based upon conventions established by existing real-time strategy games